ultralytics/ultralytics/docs/en/integrations/tensorrt.md

         During calibration, twice the `batch` size provided will be used.
 Using small batches can lead to inaccurate scaling during calibration.
 This is because the process adjusts based on the data it sees.
 Small batches might not capture the full range of values, leading to issues with the final calibration, so the `batch` size is doubled automatically.
 If no batch size is specified `batch=1`, calibration will be run at `batch=1 * 2` to reduce calibration scaling errors.

-Experimentation by Nvidia led them to recommend using at least 500 calibration images that are representative of the data for your model, with INT8 quantization calibration.
+Experimentation by NVIDIA led them to recommend using at least 500 calibration images that are representative of the data for your model, with INT8 quantization calibration.
 This is a guideline and not a _hard_ requirement, and <u>**you will need to experiment with what is required to perform well for your dataset**.</u> Since the calibration data is required for INT8 calibration with TensorRT, make certain to use the `data` argument when `int8=True` for TensorRT and use `data="my_dataset.yaml"`, which will use the images from [validation](../modes/val.md) to calibrate with.
 When no value is passed for `data` with export to TensorRT with INT8 quantization, the default will be to use one of the ["small" example datasets based on the model task](../datasets/index.md) instead of throwing an error.

 !!! example